 Tangent –> I wish they would do a follow up to show exactly how much of that stuff actually gets consumed and how much gets tossed.
 Interesting stuff I imagine.

-That’s not to say that stockpiling is a bad thing!
-Don’t get me wrong, done correctly, it’s quite the opposite actually!
 We stockpile on the regular for things that we know we use and need.
-I see it this way: if you’re going to stockpile things just to benefit from the deal then you’re absolutely wasting your money.
+I see it this way: if you’re going to stockpile things just to benefit from the deal then you’re absolutely wasting your money – even if it’s costing you next to nothing.
 If you’re stockpiling things that are essential in your home then keep on keeping on because stockpiling can and will save you thousands every year.

 So let’s get to it, shall we?

 All our needs are different but I’m pretty confident in saying that we likely all need some form of detergent, fabric softener, bleach and cleaning supplies.

 Sure, you can make your own which I’ve tried and although it does save you a ton of money I really wasn’t satisfied with how the products cleaned my clothes and home.

 For what it’s worth, all the DIY detergents I’ve made ended up dulling our whites and being ineffective at stain removal.
 Additionally, with my weirdo skin conditions I know that Tide works well for me and keeps me rash free so I stick to what I know works.

 To get a solid idea of what you need pull out a pen and paper and divide it into categories: household cleaners/detergent, personal hygiene and food.
 From there, take an inventory of what shelf-stable items you use on a very regular basis.
 Those items are the ones you need to be stock piling folks.

 Related TTBH content: The Buyerarchy of Needs aka do you want or need it?

 Start stashing away 20$ per week in a “stockpile fund”